-A specific goal of DSX is to allow the system designer to control not only the placement of the tasks on the processors, but also to control precisely the placement of the software objects (execution stacks, communication buffers, synchronization locks, etc.) on the memory banks.
+A specific goal of DSX is to allow the system designer to control not only the placement of the tasks on the processors, but the placement of the software objects (execution stacks, communication buffers, synchronization locks, etc.) on the memory banks.
 In shared memory multi-processors architectures with several physically distributed memory banks, such control is mandatory to optimize both the performances and the power consumption.